“Forgotten Hollywood”- Memorial Day prayers…

 As you celebrate a well-deserved day off, remember our soldiers active in duty endure to preserve our freedom.
 Our fallen military from previous campaigns should also never be forgotten for the defense of this country.

-I remind my readers - Memorial Day was established after the Civil War as a way to honor the Union and Confederate dead who battled for what they believed in.
-Originally called Decoration Day, the holiday was expanded after World War I. In 1971, Congress proclaimed the last Monday in May be established to ensure a three-day holiday, and the unofficial start of Summer.MemDayLogo
+I remind my readers – Memorial Day was established after the Civil War to honor the Union and Confederate dead who battled for what they believed in.
+Originally called Decoration Day, the holiday was expanded after World War I. In 1971, Congress made the last Monday in May to ensure a three-day holiday, and unofficial start of Summer.MemDayLogo

 Ironton, Ohio lays claim to the nation’s oldest continuously running Memorial Day parade.
 It’s been an annual tradition since May 5, 1868.
 And, Memorial Day is a holiday which thankfully most businesses observe.